Sustainability

 Social responsability

-We promote corporate social responsibility actions and We dedicate part of our benefits to social projects and collaborations with NGOs from different parts of the planet.
-In addition, thanks to the support of our public and dozens of volunteers, through the campaign to collect reusable cups promoted by the Cultural Association Exodus, in 2017 we raised €12,000 for the Association of Multiple Sclerosis of Castellón and in 2018 €13,000 was raised, to support the work of Proactive Open Arms.
+We promote corporate social responsibility actions and allocate part of our profits to social projects and collaborations with NGOs from different parts of the planet.
+Moreover, thanks to the support of our audience and dozens of volunteers, through the reusable cup collection campaign promoted by the Exodus Cultural Association, in 2017 we raised €12,000 for the Multiple Sclerosis Association of Castellón, and in 2018, €13,000 were raised to support the work of Proactiva Open Arms.

 Local products

-We promote the commercialization, purchasing and consumption of local products in all areas and sectors of the festival, everything from food to logistics.
-For one the campsite area provides guests with a wide range of 0 Km products each year.
-We also opt for the acquisition of local products in areas such as logistics.
-When it comes to buying construction materials, lighting, wiring and furniture, among other things, we try to as much as possible to use local suppliers, and thereby reinvest in the local businesses of the Community of Valencia.
-Furthermore, in the Rotobar’s we emphasize the sale of drinks and food from ethical brands.
+Since the first edition, we have promoted the marketing, acquisition, and consumption of local products in all areas and sectors of the festival, from food to logistics.
+On one hand, the camping area provides users with a wide range of zero-kilometer products and items each year.
+On the other hand, we are committed to acquiring local products in areas such as logistics.
+When purchasing construction materials, lighting, wiring, or furniture, among others, we turn to local suppliers as much as possible, so that the investment benefits companies in the Valencian Community itself.
+In turn, in Rotobar establishments, we place special emphasis on the marketing of beverages and food from ethical brands.

 Ethical and organic merchandise

-Rototom Store, with a special nod to the planet, reinforces its commitment to ethical and organic cotton garments produced under a carbon footprint reduction program and the use of water inks.
-In addition, unisex textile items gain weight, to unify closets and sexes, and that allow people to share everything.
+Rototom Store, the festival's merchandise shop, gives a special nod to the planet and reinforces its commitment to ethical and organic cotton garments produced under a carbon footprint reduction program and the use of water-based inks.
+Additionally, unisex textile items are gaining prominence, to unify wardrobes, genders, and be able to share everything.

 A Greener Festival Award